 And then that very familiar portion of Scripture, Romans 13 which is very clear.
 It tells us if you do what is evil be afraid, for it does not bear the sword for nothing.
 It is a minister of God and it’s talking about government.
 Talking about authority; the powers that be.
 And he says, “the powers that be, if you do what is evil, should cause you fear, for they do not bear the sword for nothing.
 Rather, they are ministers of God, avengers who bring wrath on those who practice evil.”

-What is a sword for?
-A sword was not to slap people with, it was not to scratch people with, it was to kill people with.
-It was a deadly weapon.
+And what is a sword for?
+A sword was not to slap people with, it was not to scratch people with.
+It was to kill people with.
+It was the deadly weapon.
 It wasn’t a whip, it wasn’t sticks, it wasn’t stocks, it was an instrument of death.
 And he says the government doesn’t have this instrument of death for nothing, but rather, as avengers of God who bring God’s wrath on ones who practice evil.
 So Paul taught submit to the civil authorities.
-Submit to the government.
-Because they have the power of capital punishment, and they do it - this is interesting - as the minister of God.
+Submit to the government because they have the power of capital punishment.
+And they do it - this is interesting - as the minister of God.

-And I wanted to tell them that they are ministers of God for vengeance on evil people.
+And I went on to tell that they are ministers of God for vengeance on evil people.
 They had, for the most part, never even heard of such a thing.
 They liked it.
 They liked it a lot.
 And they asked me, I think a few weeks later, to give the same talk to the fire department.
-This is a little bit different, since they don’t carry weapons.
-We covered some other areas.
+This is a little bit different since they don’t carry weapons.
+And we covered some other areas.
 But they are ministers of God.
 Governments are responsible to take life when life has been taken.

-It’s unpleasant to think of a lethal injection; it’s unpleasant to think of an electrocution, it’s unpleasant to think of a hanging, it’s unpleasant to think of a firing squad, it’s unpleasant to think of a guillotine or any other mode of death - but those are the kinds of things that stand as threats behind the stability of civilized society.
-And this is a protective power.
-A necessity determined by the creator for the blessing of his creation.
+It’s unpleasant to think of a lethal injection, it’s unpleasant to think of an electrocution, it’s unpleasant to think of a hanging, it’s unpleasant to think of a firing squad, it’s unpleasant to think of a – of a guillotine or any other mode of death.
+But those are the kinds of things that stand as threats behind the stability of civilized society.
+This is a protective power, a necessity determined by the creator for the blessing of His creation.

-Nothing is as devastating, folks - and you know this - nothing is as devastating in human experience as somebody’s death.
-Right? you can lose your job, survive.
+Nothing is as devastating, folks, you know this.
+Nothing is as devastating in human experience as somebody’s death, right? you can lose your job, survive.
 Lose your house, survive.
 You lose your kidney, survive.
 Lose your foot, survive.
 You lose your dog, you survive.
-But the pain of all pains is when you lose somebody in your family, isn’t it. that's because of personhood.
-It’s because of relationships.
-Spiritual connection.
-That’s true even among degenerate people. murder, then, is a sin of the highest rank in the physical realm.
+But the pain of all pains is when you lose somebody in your family, isn’t it?
+That’s because of personhood.
+It’s because of relationships, spiritual connection.
+That’s true even among degenerate people.
+And murder, then, is a sin of the highest rank in the physical realm.
 It is the ultimate crime.
 It’s the worst crime of all crimes.
-You can steal a man’s cow, steal a man’s sheep, burn a man’s field, ruin his reputation - that's bad, but the worst thing you can do to somebody is kill them. devastating to their whole family.
+You can steal a man’s cow, steal a man’s sheep, burn a man’s field, ruin his reputation.
+That’s bad, but the worst thing you can do to somebody is kill them. devastating to their whole family.

 So here’s life in the new world. and God provides these blessings.
-Procreation, what a blessing is marriage and family.
+Procreation, and what a blessing is marriage and family.
 Prominence, and what a blessing it is to rule, to be king of the earth, all the animal life, all the plant life for our enjoyment.
-Sometimes it is for pets, sometimes it is for animals that work the farm, and sometimes it is for food; but it’s all ours.
-And then there is the wonderful blessing of prohibition, where the Lord says don’t eat it raw, and don’t drink that blood, because its’ harmful and I wanna protect you from the mutating microorganisms that since the fall carry death potentially.
+Sometimes it is for pets, sometimes it is for animals that work the farm, sometimes it is for food but it’s all ours.
+And then there is the wonderful blessing of prohibition, where the Lord says don’t eat it raw and don’t drink that blood, because its’ harmful and I want to protect you from the mutating microorganisms that since the fall carry death potentially.
 And then there is the protection of all protections that labels one who is a murderer of man and eliminates his life.

-And all of this, folks, is the common grace that exists in the world that demonstrates the patience and forbearance of God that is meant to lead man to repentance, in the words of Romans 2:4. this is God’s goodness for all mankind.
-And sadly, God has been so patient and so gracious and so kind and so good to sinners, and he hasn’t destroyed the world since the flood, and he won’t until the very end.
-And so we can say with the apostle Paul in 2 Corinthians 6:1, 2, “Now is the day of salvation", right? this is the time to see the good hand of God in the world. to see his patience and forbearance.
-To recognize that he has overlooked the accumulated sinfulness of man, dealt with us graciously.
+And all of this, folks, is the common grace that exists in the world that demonstrates the patience and forbearance of God that is meant to lead man to repentance, in the words of Romans 2:4.
+This is God’s goodness for all mankind.
+And sadly, God has been so patient and so gracious and so kind and so good to sinners, and He hasn’t destroyed the world since the flood, and He won’t until the very end.
+And so we can say with the apostle Paul in 2 Corinthians 6:1 and 2, “Now is the day of salvation,” right? this is the time to see the good hand of God in the world, to see His patience and forbearance, to recognize that He has overlooked the accumulated sinfulness of man and dealt with us graciously.